Dhruv-Rankoti/leetcode-extension/README.md

-# leetcode-extension
+# LeetCode Extension

-this extension can be used when you are lazy or forget to do daily leetcode problems.
+Have you ever forgotten to complete your daily LeetCode problem?
+Have you lost your streak?

-so, i came with a solution and this extension will remind you to solve the daily problem first before you can surf the web.
+This extension is designed to remind you to solve your daily problem before you continue browsing the web.
+Stay on track with your coding practice!